Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

 ---
 Download this script from GitHub, navigate to the page where you downloaded it, such as **```cd /Downloads```**

-And execute the following script (requires superuser privileges):
+And execute the following commands (requires superuser privileges):

 **```sudo chmod u+x e200ha.sh```**